Defining custom actions

 sections on this page will walk you through all the different fields you can define on

 your action.
-You can also read the FileAction
+You can also read the FileAction API reference for a

 short description of each field.